How can I raise a Bilingual Child?

 -If one parent is not speaking their native language they may not feel comfortable or confident speaking that language consistently with their children.
 Also if they don’t speak it well enough, children can pick up the mistakes made or the slang used.

-Context Method or Time and Place
+Raising Bilingual Kids using Context or Time & Place

 The context method (or time and place) requires the use of each language in a different context or situation.
 It depends on where you are, and who you are with.